IBM/zOS-Client-Web-Enablement-Toolkit/Example-Download/README.md

 It is intended to showcase how a native z/OS application can easily download content accessible via a REST API.

+This sample supports TLS version 1.3 by default.

 ## Prep work
 Compile and link `hwtdload.c`